Skip to content

 1. What is endometriosis?

-Endometriosis is a condition, opens in a new tab where tissue (called the endometrium) similar to that which lines the uterus starts growing elsewhere in the body, most commonly in the pelvis.
+Endometriosis is a condition where tissue (called the endometrium) similar to that which lines the uterus starts growing elsewhere in the body, most commonly in the pelvis.

 Around the time of your period, hormones are released which break down the tissue in the uterus so it can leave the body as menstruation.
 However when the endometrium growing outside the uterus breaks down, it has nowhere to go.
 It remains in your pelvic cavity, which, over time, can lead to inflammation, scarring, cysts, and infertility.